 Merlyn's Pen launched in 1985, founded by R. Jim Stahl and Mary Jane Sorrentino.
-They had important help from Stahl's fellow graduates in the MAT program at the University of Chicago; all had trained there under the mentorship of George Hillocks, Jr. Once underway, the magazine enjoyed editorial leadership from Christine Lord, Jo-Ann Langseth, Kathryn Kulpa, and Lee Teverow.
+They had significant help from Stahl's fellow graduates in the MAT program at the University of Chicago; all had trained there under the mentorship of George Hillocks, Jr. Once underway, the magazine enjoyed editorial leadership from Christine Lord, Jo-Ann Langseth, Kathryn Kulpa, and Lee Teverow.
 Leading the magazine's illustration team were Kathy Szarko and, later, Ken Vaudrain.
 Many of Mr. Vaudrain's magnificent pen-and-ink illustrations are found in a search for "Illustrated Works" in the New Library.

 For more information, contact Grants@MerlynGrants.org, or call 401-751-3766.